 The obvious answer is a big no. The fact that many organizations are still facing significant losses due to compliance is quite baffling.
 The changing standards are now being tackled with the use of modern generative AI to make a difference in corporate learning solutions.

 Tools are also being used to automate even the most gruesome compliance processes to benefit both the employee and the employer.
-It is ensuring that productivity stays intact while people learn about the change in regulations.
+It is ensuring that productivity stays intact while people learn about the change of regulations.

 But is this all to compliance there is?